tyleregeto/8bit-emulator/README.md

 .loop
 ```

-Named memory addresses do not translate into a machine instruction during compilation.
-They are a compile time value only.
-This means that the following two code examples are exactly equvilent once translated into machine language.
+Named addresses are compile time values only and do not translate into machine instructions during compilation.
+For example, the following two code snippets are equivalent once translated into machine language.

 ```asm
 ASR 0xFF 0xFF